henmja/gs-Spacebattle/README.md

 ## Compile and package

-To package the game for distribuiton you must execute the following command:
+To package the game for distribution you must execute the following command:

 mvn clean compile assembly:single